malc-u/SomeoneKnowsSomething/README.md

     - Read More - leading to Read More page
     - Login to listen - for users that are not logged in - leading to Login page
     - Listen here - for users that are logged in - leading to podcast producer website that consists links where podcasts can be listened to.

+### Australian, British and American page

+All these are the same except the content they display.
+They all display content ofr logged in users from country of origin as in the name of the page.
+If somehow user that is not logged in lands on this page they will be redirected to login page.

+Page consists of:

 ## Features left to implement in the future